Armored combat (sport): Mass categories

-The rules of mass battles are slightly different.
-The “kill zones” are the same, but the winner is the one who remains standing on their feet, hits are not counted.
+The rules of mass battles are different, with teams trying to knock the opposing team on the ground to cause an out.
+The "kill zones" are the same, but the winner is the one who remains standing on their feet, hits are not counted.
+Legal strikes, throws, and grappling techniques are decided by the governing body.
+Mass categories are sometimes referred to as melees or buhurts.

-In addition to these categories, there are some others, such as the "2 vs 2" which are held in the “deathmatch” mode: several two-member units meet on the lists, the battle is "all against all" and the winner is the two-member unit, of which at least one fighter is on his feet; "10 vs 10" and others.
-HMB categories often can be created for a specific festival, depending on its objectives and specific requirements of historicity.
+In addition to these categories, there are some others, such as the "2 vs 2" which are held in the "deathmatch" mode: several two-member units meet on the lists, the battle is "all against all" and the winner is the two-member unit, of which at least one fighter is on his feet; "10 vs 10" and others.
+Armored combat categories often can be created for a specific festival, depending on its objectives and specific requirements of historicity, such as "7 vs 7" or the rare "150 vs 150" and "200 vs 200" category.